agmorgan1989/agmorgan1989.github.io/README.md

 # fitness_hub_gym

-Gym website for a community gym in South Wales, UK
+Website for a community gym in South Wales, UK

 ## About Fitness Hub Gym

 Founded in 2023, the gym based in Ebbw Vale, Gwent, UK is a fitness and health center for the entire community.
-Not only are we a gym with all types of specialised equipment, we also have a cafe which is free for non-members and members to attend.
+Not only are we a gym with all types of specialised equipment, we also have a cafe which is open for non-members and members to attend.
 The cafe offers healthy eating to encourage a healthier lifestyle.

 ## Project Goals